Alphonse Halimi: Taking the World Bantamweight Championship, 1957

-Taking the European Bantamweight Championship, 1960

 Louis Poncy fell to Halimi in an easy ten round points decision in Paris on April 11, 1960.
 Poncy, who held a five-pound weight advantage, was the former French Flyweight title holder.

 He knocked out Spanish Bantamweight Champion Juan Cardenas, bringing victory in the third round in Algiers on July 2, 1960.

-On October 25, 1960, Halimi defeated Irishman Freddie Gilroy, taking the European Bantamweight Championship in a controversial fifteen round points decision.
+On October 25, 1960, Halimi defeated Irishman Freddie Gilroy, defending his World Bantamweight Championship in a controversial fifteen round points decision.
 Gilroy, the reigning European and British bantamweight champion, was the favorite of the partisan British crowd.
 Halimi scored the bout's only real knockdown with a short right hook in the thirteenth round for a count of four.
 Halimi slipped once to the mat in the seventh without taking a count.
 He later noted it was one of his best fights.
 He lost the title one year later on May 30, 1961, to Johnny Caldwell.
 Caldwell capped his twenty-second straight win with the victory.
 Early in the eighth, the crowd of 15,000 watched Caldwell take the lead after leaving a nagging cut over Halimi's eye.
 In the only knockdown, Caldwell floored Halimi for an eight count in the fifteenth.

+Taking the European Bantamweight Championship, 1961

 On March 5, 1961, he knocked out Belgian Jean Renard in the fourth round in a stunning win in Tunesia.
 Halimi sent Renard to the canvas five times before he was finally counted out.

 Though he was adored in France and his native Algeria, his personal life included questionable friendships, addictive betting, and separation from his wife.

 He regained the European Bantamweight Title on June 26, 1962, defeating Piero Rollo in Tel Aviv.
 It was the first professional boxing match organized in Israel.
 Halimi, who wore the Star of David on his trunks, was cheered by the Israeli crowd of 15,000 through all fifteen rounds.
 After a cut in the first, Rollo had trouble getting inside, taking a defensive posture, except for the last two rounds when he made a desperate, but futile attempt at the decision.
 In a rematch for the title four months later, Halimi lost in a fifteen-round decision.